luca-jt/Leafy/README.md

 The video system is responsible for creating the window controlling its parameters.
 It also grants the user of the engine access to those parameters.
 This includes, but is not limited to:

-- Specifics about the event loop behavior
+- Specifics about the main loop behavior
 - Frame rate modulation
 - Enabling the built-in camera movement with the mouse
 - Modifying window parameters